It’s no secret that this past year has been a whopper for me.

 Similar to succulents, air plants will produce offshoots (or ‘pups’) that you can gently pull off and reuse elsewhere.

 Here are a few of my favorites that I have sprinkled throughout my home:

-For most of the year, its primary residence is in this shallow bowl filled with tumbled glass.
-Many years ago, my husband and I found a pile of old broken bottles in an abandoned dumping ground in the middle of a Lake Tahoe forest.
+For most of the year its primary residence is in this shallow bowl filled with tumbled glass.
+Several years ago, my husband and I found a pile of old broken bottles in an abandoned dump.

 I like how the elegant bowl elevates (both literally and metaphorically) this unusual plant.